Video¶

 Keeps the codec tag (e.g.

-You can also override the encoder and quality explicitly:
+You can also override the encoder, quality, and framerate:

 kivi resize input.mp4 output.mp4 \